YutongFWang/yutongwang.github.io/_pages/about.md

 ---
 Hello!

-I’m **Yutong (Felicia) Wang**, a PhD student in *Theoretical and Applied Linguistics* at the **Phonetics & Phonology Lab, University of Cambridge**.
+I’m **Yutong (Felicia) Wang**, a PhD student in Theoretical and Applied Linguistics at the **Phonetics and Phonology Lab, University of Cambridge**.
 My research investigates how morphophonological processes shape phonetic realisations in Beijing Mandarin, with interests in:

 - Acoustic phonetics
 - Rime merger and retroflex suffixation